jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 sudo pip install dronekit-sitl
 ```

-From the command line dronekit --version and print the output.
+From the command line, run the ```dronekit-sitl --version``` command and take a screenshot of the output.

 Using the the ```pip``` command install the Amazon Web Services Command Line toolkit from [https://aws.amazon.com/cli/](https://aws.amazon.com/cli/ "AWS CLI Install").
 From the command line take a screenshot of the command ```aws --version```

 Using [Rust](https://www.rust-lang.org/ "Rust-lang"), follow the install instructions to install a Rust based version of the GNU coretools.
 Follow the tutorial to help you download and compile these tools with Rust, [https://github.com/uutils/coreutils](https://github.com/uutils/coreutils "Build Core-utils"); use the ```cargo build``` and ```cargo install``` commands.

 To install the Rust-lang ```curl https://sh.rustup.rs -sSf | sh```

 #### Window Mangers